cisco-ie/telemetry/README.md

 machine learning, data science and research

 ## Objective
-Our goal is to start with datasets and documentation that are geared to supervised learning that will allow for development of various models, test and train against the data set.
-At some point, we will publish data sets that will carry the same types of anomalies and abnormal behavior that occur "at random" for unsupervised learning.
+Our immediate goal is to share real-world datasets and documentation that are instrumental to develop, test and compare anomaly detection algorithms based on  machine learning (both supervised or unsupervised).

-More complex datasets will also be provided where any number and differing type of event occurrences, which drives towards more real-life situations and helps us move towards a greater capability for automation, remediation, and behavior pattern recognition.
+Our longer term goal is to systematically extend this collection with more complex datasets, event occurrences, which drives towards more real-life situations and helps the community move towards a greater capability for automation, remediation, and behavior pattern recognition.

+## Related repositories
+The datasets released in this website are also instrumental to reproduce results that are published in  [ACM SIGCOMM BigDama'18] and that are demonstrated at [IEEE INFOCOM'18] (see the Reference section below)

+This repository only contains the dataset, whereas related repositories contain
+- our generic  DenStream implementation   https://github.com/anrputina/OutlierDenStream
+- specific instruction and code to replicate the paper results   https://github.com/anrputina/OutlierDenStream-BigDama18

 ## Usage
 Each datasets include the following:
 - `.csv` Dataset
 - **Header Definition File:** Provides a definition of each header
 - **Case File:** Information reflecting the events, time of the events, and device(s) where event triggers are initiated

 ### Folders & Files
 - `/topology_description_docs` - Information regarding the topology, all connections, cdp neighbors, and device types